Here’s How Your Trade DouYu International Holdings Limited (DOYU) Aggressively Right Now

 Many brokerage firms have already submitted their reports for DOYU stocks, with China Renaissance repeating the rating for DOYU by listing it as a “Hold.”
 The predicted price for DOYU in the upcoming period, according to China Renaissance is $16.06 based on the research report published on November 05th of the previous year 2020.

-Volatility was left at 4.74%, however, over the last 30 days, the volatility rate increased by 5.00%, as shares surge +18.59% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.15% upper at present.
+Volatility was left at 5.19%, however, over the last 30 days, the volatility rate increased by 6.30%, as shares surge +24.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.00% lower at present.

 Stock Fundamentals for DOYU